Our food itinerary for the Roanoke Valley in Virginia's Blue Ridge offers the opportunity to sample the amazing cuisine and drink of the region.

 Watch the sunset at the Roanoke Star & Overlook, located just off the Blue Ridge Parkway on Mill Mountain.

-Make the short drive down the mountain to The River & Rail - an amazing restaurant that features the creations of Chef Aaron Deal, who's been featured on Food Network, Southern Living, and many other publications.
+Make the short drive down the mountain to The River & Rail - an amazing restaurant with a welcoming atmosphere.

 Spend the night partying in Downtown Roanoke listening to great live music and hitting the dance floor.
 Live entertainment is regularly found at Martin's Downtown Bar & Grill, Corned Beef & Co, and various other nightlife spots.